jmtusar/contact-massage-mangement/README.md

 # Release note:
-  The application is not been released yet...\n
+  The application is not been released yet.
 Have a cup of coffee and wait...